-By default, the colours are stored in the Character ROM location of character codes 8XH and 9XH of the character table (32 ROM characters), or in the DRCS RAM.
+By default (for backwards compatibility with the SAA55xx family of devices), there are 16 special graphics characters.
+They are stored in the character codes 8XH and 9XH of the character table (32 ROM characters), or in the DRCS RAM.

-If TXT26.EXTENDED DRCS is set, the colours are stored in character codes 8XH, 9XH, AXH and CXH, or in the DRCs RAM, including the extended location (64 characters).
-Each special graphics character uses two consecutive normal characters.
+The SAA56xx family of devices allow for 32 special graphics characters, if TXT26.EXTENDED DRCS is set.
+They are stored in character codes 8XH, 9XH, AXH and CXH, or in the DRCs RAM, including the extended location (64 characters).

-OSD/TXT: The SAA56xx family of devices allow for 16 special graphics characters if TXT26.EXTENDED DRCS = 0 and 32 if TXT26.EXTENDED DRCS = 1.
-The double plane decoding for the special graphics is set by TXT20.OSD PLANES in single window mode or for Page A in double window mode, or by setting TXT29.OSD PLANES B for Page B in double window mode.
+Special graphics characters are activated when the double plane decoding for the special graphics is set by TXT20.OSD PLANES in single window mode or for Page A in double window mode, or by setting TXT29.OSD PLANES B for Page B in double window mode.

-OSD/CC: For TXT20.5 = 0, the conditions are the same as in OSD/TXT mode.
-For TXT20.5 = 1, any character location can be used as special graphics using bit 14 of its parallel code (see Table 31), extended special graphic attributes.
+CC: Additional special graphics characters are allowed in CC OSD mode by enabling the Extended Special Graphics SFR.
+So when TXT20.5 = 1, any character location can be used as special graphics using bit 14 of its parallel code (see Table 32), extended special graphic attributes.